JonCooperWorks/implant/README.md

 Push Service
 ------------
-The CommandSocketService is started whenever the device is idle and connected to an unmetered network.
+The CommandService is started whenever the device is idle and connected to an unmetered network.
 It opens a Websocket connection to the C&C and listens for commands.
 On startup, the client signals it is ready to receive commands by sending its unique